sanson0/obelisk_jewellery3/README.md

 * HTML code validator, see [results](docs/HTML_Validation.pdf)
 * CSS code validator, see [results](docs/CSS_Validation.pdf)
 * JShint, see [results](docs/JShint.pdf)
-* Lighthouse performance analysis (in Chrome browser), see results
+* Lighthouse performance analysis (in Chrome browser), see [results](docs/Lighthouse.pdf)
 # Bugs and improvements
 ## Problem: - toasts not working
 It was difficult to get toasts working in this project.
 All the Bootstrap components are from Bootstrap 5.1 and it is important to keep all components and links consistent.
-The code can be viewed on this link
+The solution to the problem is shown in this [link](docs/Toasts.pdf).
 ## Improvement to image layout
 There is a difficulty with very different image sizes for items which could sometimes escape the confines of one product entry and bleed across into other product entries.
 This was solved by setting limits on the width of each image while restricting the height to the same value for all images.
 This is an easy problem to fix but makes a big difference to the appearance of the website and takes care of the difficulty of large variations in ratio of height and width of images.
 # Credits